Manchester, Michigan: Early village history

 Originally from upstate New York, John Gilbert resettled to Ypsilanti, Michigan, in 1831.
 In 1832, he decided to turn his attention to the extensive land tracts he held in the area.
 He commissioned the construction of a grist mill along the River Raisin upon the land he had purchased in 1826.
 The original plat of the village of Manchester was prepared by surveyor Hiram Burnham and dated 1833, but was not formally filed until March 25, 1835.
 The location was chosen to take advantage of water power from the river and named after Manchester, New York.

 Soulesville

 In 1833, James Soule purchased a large tract of land about 1 mi downstream from Manchester.
 He built a small settlement he named Soulesville.
 Though the two settlements initially competed against each other, on March 16, 1867, both settlements were incorporated into the village of Manchester.
 The Manchester Village Office and Manchester Public Library are located on the site of the former settlement.

 Geography

-According to the U.S. Census Bureau, the village has a total area of 2.24 sqmi, of which 2.13 sqmi is land and 0.12 sqmi (5.35%) is water.
+According to the U.S. Census Bureau, Manchester has a total area of 2.24 sqmi, of which 2.13 sqmi is land and 0.12 sqmi (5.35%) is water.

-The River Raisin flows through the village.
+The River Raisin flows through the city.